-As part of his FY 2012 revised budget, the Governor instructed the Director of Administration to conduct an analysis of the state's personnel system and to recommend alternatives to the current system.
-He recommended \$300,000 in the revised budget to conduct this study with the assumption that implementation of any proposed changes begin in FY 2013.
-The Assembly shifted the funds to the FY 2013 budget to reflect a project delay.
+As part of his FY 2012 revised budget, the Governor recommended \$300,000 to conduct an analysis of the state's personnel system and to recommend alternatives to the current system.
+The completion was delayed and the Assembly shifted the funds to the FY 2013 budget.